macxq/foxess-ha/README.md

 This sounds like a large number of calls, but bear in mind that multiple API calls have to be made on each scan to gain the complete dataset for a system.

-The integration paces the number of API calls that are made, currently getting all real time sensor information every 5 minutes (in-line with the datalogger update frequency).
-The report information that provides the current 'daily' figures for Feedin, Generation, GridConsumption, Battery Charge, Battery Discharge and Load, the Energy Generated (todays yield) and the battery settings are read every 15 minutes and on the hour.
+The integration paces the number of API calls that are made, with the following frequency -

+Site status and plant details - every 30 minutes
+- Site status and plant details - every 30 minutes
+- Real time variables - every 5 minutes
+- Cumulative total reports (generation, feedin, gridConsumption, BatterychargeTotal, Batterydischargetotal, home load) - every 15 minutes
+- Daily Generation report (Daily Energy Generated - 'total yield') - every 30 minutes
+- Battery minSoC settings - every 30 minutes

-As it stands the integration is using approximately 40 API calls an hour (960 a day and well within the 1,440), there are some outstanding requests on FoxESS R&D that could reduce this further and hopefully in future allow faster updates.
+The integration is using approximately 24 API calls an hour (960 a day and well within the 1,440), there are some outstanding requests on FoxESS R&D that could reduce this further and hopefully in future allow faster updates.

+If you have multiple inverters in your account, you will receive 1,440 calls per inverter, so for 2 inverters you will have 2,880 api calls.

 ## 📚 Usefull wiki articles